Uber drivers struggle to pay subprime auto loans

 Uber says thousands have used the program.
 It had me talk with driver Jon Hutcherson, who says he’s happy with the loan.
 Hutcherson says, “The thing about it being no hassle financing is really what attracted me.”

 Hutcheron says working with Uber was easier than going to a dealer by himself because his credit isn’t so great.
 Uber spokesperson Kristin Carvell says that’s the point of the financing program.
-It helps people like Hutchinson get cars.
+It helped people like Hutchinson get a used BMW 335is for sale.
 And to boot, drivers get a little discount on the cost of the vehicle.

 But if you don’t drive, you still have to make the payments.
 Hutcherson says he had to dip into his savings when he stopped driving because of two accidents.
 He says, “When you aren’t working for Uber, you make payments out of your own pocket like you do for a traditional loan.”